MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 - **Sponsorship**: The unified strategy typically cosponsored by the CIO, CISO, and CTO.
 The sponsorship often comes with business leadership support for some high-level elements and is championed by representatives from each team.
 - **Execution**: The security strategy must be implemented by everyone.
 It should integrate data from various teams to increase ownership, buy-in, and likelihood of success.
-  - [Security architecture](../organize/cloud-security-architecture.md): Leads the effort to build security strategy and resulting architecture.
+  - **[Security architecture](../organize/cloud-security-architecture.md)**: Leads the effort to build security strategy and resulting architecture.
 Also, actively gathers feedback from teams and documents it in presentations, documents, and diagrams for the various audiences.
-  - [Policy and standards](../organize/cloud-security-policy-standards.md): Captures the appropriate elements into standards and policy and then monitors for compliance.
+  - **[Policy and standards](../organize/cloud-security-policy-standards.md)**: Captures the appropriate elements into standards and policy and then monitors for compliance.
   - **All technical IT and security teams**: Provide input requirements, then align to and implement the enterprise strategy.
   - **Application owners and developers**: Read and understand strategy documentation that applies to them (ideally, guidance tailored to their role).